And there’s more … please note the information below:

 Information for students admitted with an English as a Second Language (ESL) Requirement

-If you have been admitted with this requirement, you should check Carleton Central (central.carleton.ca) to view the level of your ESL placement.
+If you have been admitted with an ESL requirement, you should check your offer package in Carleton 360 to view the level of your ESL placement.

 Information for International Students

-All newly admitted students able to come to Ottawa are encouraged to participate in Summer Orientation.
-Presented by the Student Experience Office, this comprehensive orientation program is designed to help students begin a successful university career.
-Both students and parents of new students are invited to attend sessions designed to address their particular needs and concerns.
+All newly admitted students are encouraged to participate in CU 1001.
+Presented by the Student Experience Office, this orientation program is designed to help students begin a successful university career.
+New students are invited to attend sessions designed to address their particular needs and concerns.

 Registration for new first-year students begins in June.
 Everything you need to know about registration can be found at carleton.ca/registration.
 Be sure to check out our timetabling tool which allows you to search the class schedule and build a draft timetable.
 When your registration time slot opens, you can use this draft to register for your courses and build your final official timetable.